Does your fridge have trouble keeping its cool?

 Fluctuations from Opening the Door

-Every time someone opens your fridge, cold air escapes.
-If the door is open too long or too often, your fridge will struggle to keep the temperature stable.
-Your fridge will wind up too warm if the door stays open too long.
+If your fridge door is open too long or too often, your fridge will struggle to keep the temperature stable.

 This is the simplest problem to check.
-If you’re noticing that your fridge’s temperature fluctuates a lot, try leaving the door shut for several hours.
-The temperature should stabilize during that time if that’s the problem.
+If you’re noticing that your fridge’s temperature fluctuates a lot, try minimizing the amount you open it.
+See if it becomes more stable after a day or two.

 Temperature Settings Adjustments